Earlier Francis Marion Symposium 2008-2012

 Thank you committed Sponsors for 2009:

-2009, The participating visitors come from CA, FL, MA, NC, PA, VA, WI & all over SC:
+2009, The participating visitors come from CA, FL, MA, NC, PA, VA, WI and all over SC:

-Bonneau, Columbia, Florence, Gable, Greer, Hartsville, Huger, Lugoff, Manning, Moncks Corner, Moore, Myrtle Beach, New Zion, Nichols, Pawleys Island, Pineville, Pinewood, Seneca, St Matthews, Summerton, Summerville, Sumter, Turbeville,
+Bonneau, Columbia, Florence, Gable, Greer, Hartsville, Huger, Lugoff, Manning, Moncks Corner, Moore, Myrtle Beach, New Zion, Nichols, Pawleys Island, Pineville, Pinewood, Seneca, St. Matthews, Summerton, Summerville, Sumter, Turbeville,

 6th Francis Marion Symposium, 2008